 Numerous stories also outline the travels of explorers and the names they gave to places.

 Māori also named all the waters around New Zealand.
 The Pacific Ocean was Te Moana-nui-a-Kiwa (the great sea of Kiwa), and the Tasman Sea was Te Tai-o-Rēhua.
 The west coast of the North Island was Te Tai Tamatāne, and the east coast was Te Tai Tamāhine.
 Cook Strait was Te Moana-a-Raukawa.
 The sea along the western coast of the South Island was Te Tai Poutini, and waters on the eastern side were, from north to south, Marokura, Mahaanui and Āraiteuru.

 Many traditional Māori names became corrupted either because Māori were misheard, or the names were mispronounced.
 The earliest example is Tolaga Bay.
-In 1769 Captain Cook asked the locals of Ūawa what the place was called.
+In 1769 Lieutenant James Cook asked the locals of Ūawa what the place was called.
 They thought he was asking the name of the wind, and replied ‘Tāraki’ (north wind).
 Cook wrote this down as ‘Tolaga’.
 Another place, All Day Bay, is an altered form of Aorere (floating cloud).
 Te Nganaire became the Nunneries.